::: Norwegian flag

 Once done, the man lets his hands fall and smiles at me with something approaching admiration.
 His smile is saying: “Not that I ever thought I’d say this.
 To a woman.
 Parking.
 But you nailed it.
 Perfect!”

-It feels as good now to think back as it did then.
+It feels as good now to think back of it as it did then.